-G. Fitzgerald, Report of a Commission of Inquiry Pursuant to Orders in Council: Commission of Inquiry into Possible Illegal Activities and Associated Police Misconduct (Brisbane: Government of Queensland, 1989).
+G. Fitzgerald, Report of a Commission of Inquiry Pursuant to Orders in Council: Commission of Inquiry

 G. Kennedy, Royal Commission into Whether There Has Been Corrupt or Criminal Conduct by Any Western Australian Police Officer - Final Report, 2 vols (Perth: Government of Western Australia, 2004).